catie-aq/blog-vaniila/_i18n/en/_posts/2023-02-24-Reconnaissance_faciale_en.md

 </center>

 <p style="text-align:justify;" >
-The convolutional network was trained to provide <b>close representations</b>, in Euclidean distance, <b>for two face images of the same person</b> and, conversely, <b>distant or very distant</b> for <b>images of two different persons</b>.
+A convolutional neural network has been trained to provide <b>close representations</b> – in Euclidean distance - <b>for two face images of the same person</b>, and distant or very <b>distant representations for images of two different people</b>.
 <br><br>
-The outputs of the two instances of the network (identical in all points and therefore sharing the same configuration and the same weights) then join and are then used for the calculation of a <b>similarity score directly deduced from the distance separating the vector representations from the images provided as input</b>.
+The outputs of the two network instances (identical in all points and therefore sharing the same configuration and the same weights) merge and are then used to calculate a <b>similarity score based on the distance between the vector representations of the input images</b>.
 <br><br>
-Each face detected in an image or taken from a video stream is then encoded by the network, the resulting vector being <b>compared to a series of known fingerprints</b> stored in a database.
-The result of this comparison, returned in the form of a scalar value (the similarity score mentioned above), is then evaluated with regard to a threshold beyond which the fingerprints <b>as identical</b> and, consequently, the individual concerned as being <b>identified</b>.
+Each face detected in an image or video stream is then encoded by the network and <b>compared to a set of known fingerprints</b> stored in a database.
+The result of this comparison is returned as a scalar value (the similarity score mentioned earlier) and evaluated in the light of a predetermined threshold.
+If the similarity score exceeds the threshold, the fingerprints can be seen <b>as identical</b> and the individual is thus <b>identified</b>.
 </p>
 <br><br>

 # Network characteristics and drive